Shining a spotlight on the teams behind the scenes

 Joanne Hammerton, Facilities Manager, and AnneMarie Fletcher, Facilities Site Supervisor, said: “Our facilities and estates colleagues are the backbone of safe patient care.

-“Much of your work happens quietly behind the scenes, but its value is felt every single day by patients and colleagues alike.
-Thank you for all that you do – your contribution is truly appreciated."
+“Much of their work happens quietly behind the scenes, but its value is felt every single day by patients and colleagues alike."

-Caroline Essenhigh, Matron, Tonbridge Community Hospital, said: “Your commitment to keeping our wards clean, comfortable and safe, each and every day, is truly appreciated by us all.
+Caroline Essenhigh, Matron, Tonbridge Community Hospital, said: “Their commitment to keeping our wards clean, comfortable and safe, each and every day, is truly appreciated by us all.

-“We also greatly value the support you give to our nursing teams.
-Whether it’s letting us know when a patient needs assistance, or raising a concern, your attentiveness helps them receive the care they need and feel safe throughout their stay.
+“We also greatly value the support they give to our nursing teams.
+Whether it’s letting us know when a patient needs assistance, or raising a concern, their attentiveness helps people receive the care they need and feel safe throughout their stay.

-“The time you spend with patients is equally important.
-Your friendly conversations, kindness, and respectful approach often provide comfort and companionship, helping to brighten someone’s day and support their emotional wellbeing.
+“The time they spend with patients is equally important.
+Their friendly conversations, kindness, and respectful approach often provide comfort and companionship, helping to brighten someone’s day and support their emotional wellbeing.

-“The care you take in providing meals that patients enjoy also has a positive impact.
-Good nutrition and hydration are such an important part of recovery, and your responsiveness to individual preferences helps make their experience that little bit better.”
+“The care they take in providing meals that patients enjoy also has a positive impact.
+Good nutrition and hydration are such an important part of recovery, and their responsiveness to individual preferences helps make their experience that little bit better.”

-Rebecca Waterson, FM Operations Manager, said: "Your hard work, professionalism, and dedication is invaluable and we commend you for your commitment to supporting one another.
+Rebecca Waterson, FM Operations Manager, said: "Their hard work, professionalism, and dedication is invaluable and we commend them for their commitment to supporting one another.

-“Together you have created a positive and collaborative culture, that is something to be proud of, and your contribution is greatly valued and appreciated."
+“Together they have created a positive and collaborative culture, that is something to be proud of, and their contribution is greatly valued and appreciated."